paramraghavan/sparksql-awsglue/tip_tricks.md

   allows you to access directories and files, such as Hadoop log files, directly.
 For more information, see View log files.
 You can also view user interfaces that applications publish as websites running on the master node.

-- **Core node:** Core nodes are managed by the master node.
+- **Core node:** A node with software components that run tasks and store data in the Hadoop Distributed File System ( HDFS) on your cluster.
+Multi-node clusters have at least one core node.Core nodes are managed by the master node.
 Core nodes run the **Data Node daemon to coordinate data storage as part of the Hadoop Distributed File System (HD**FS).
 They also run the Task Tracker daemon and perform other parallel computation tasks on data that installed applications require.
 For example, a **core node runs YARN NodeManager daemons, Hadoop MapReduce tasks,and Spark executors.**

   There is only one core instance group or instance fleet per cluster, but there can be multiple nodes running on multiple Amazon EC2 instances in the instance group or instance fleet.
 With instance groups, you can add and remove Amazon EC2